-Study subjunctive (present and imperfect subjunctive) as well as further studying the conditional and the imperative
+Study the subjunctive (present and imperfect subjunctive) as well as further studying the conditional and the imperative

 Use tenses correctly

-At this level, you should be able to talk with a Spanish native and understand them.
+At this level, you should be able to hold a conversation with a Spanish native and understand them.

 At an intermediate level, you can always read Spanish books and get private tutorials or group classes from a dedicated teacher or tutor.
 However, with all the skills you’ve learned, you have to start practicing every day.

 Keep watching films, videos, and series in Spanish, too!
 If you can, get rid of the subtitles in English and only use the Spanish subtitles when you really need to.
-Avoid speaking English and start reading Spanish novels, too.
+Avoid speaking English where possible, and start reading Spanish novels, too.
 This is a great way to expand your vocabulary and learn more about Spanish grammar and conjugations.